Local and Global Heights on Weighted Projective Varieties: Weighted projective varieties

-A weighted subvariety $\X$ of $\wP_\w^n (k)$ is called \textbf{quasismooth} of dimension $m$ if its affine cone $\cC_\X$ is smooth variety of dimension $m+1$ outside of its vertex.
-The singularities of a quasismooth variety $\X$ are due to the $k^\ast$-action and hence are cyclic quotients singularities.
+A weighted subvariety $\X$ of $\P_{\w, k}^n $ is called \textbf{quasi-smooth} of dimension $m$ if its affine cone $\cC_\X$ is smooth variety of dimension $m+1$ outside its vertex.
+The singularities of a quasi-smooth variety $\X$ are due to the $k^\ast$-action and hence are cyclic quotients singularities.
+Furthermore, by \cite[Cor.
+5.9]{Beltrametti1986}, if $\X \subset \P^n_{\w, k}$ is subvariety such that $\X \cap \sing (\P^n_{\w, k})= \emptyset$, then $\X$ is non-singular if and only if $\X$ is quasi-smooth.

-A weighted subvariety $\X$ of $\wP_\w^n (k)$ of codimension $c$ is called \textbf{well-formed} if $\wP_\w^n (k)$ itself is well-formed and $\X$ contains no codimension $c+1$ singular stratum of $\wP_\w^n (k)$.
-Hence, any codimension $1$ stratum of a well-formed variety $\X $ is either nonsingular on $\wP_\w^n (k)$, or it is equal to $\X \cap \Y$, where $\Y$ is a codimension $1$ stratum of $\wP_\w^n (k)$.
-This means that $\text{Codim}_{\X }(\X \cap \wP_\w^n (k)) \geq 2.$
+A weighted subvariety $\X$ of $\P_{\w, k}^n $ of codimension $c$ is called \textbf{well-formed} if $\P_{\w, k}^n $ itself is well-formed and $\X$ contains no codimension $c+1$ singular stratum of $\P_{\w, k}^n $.
+Hence, any codimension $1$ stratum of a well-formed variety $\X $ is either nonsingular on $\P_{\w, k}^n $ or it is equal to $\X \cap \Y$, where $\Y$ is a codimension $1$ stratum of $\P_{\w, k}^n $.
+This means that $\text{Codim}_{\X }(\X \cap \P_{\w, k}^n ) \geq 2$.